JonHome/iOSCore/README.md

 ## License

-SnapKit is released under the MIT license.
+JonHomeiOSCore is released under the MIT license.
 See LICENSE for details.